Cargo must be secured in the container.

 Only simple solutions are effective in the long term.

-Of course, it is important that no technical mistakes are made, such as positioning a dunnage pad where the container is damaged and the pad could be worn through.
+Of course, it is important that no technical mistakes are made, such as positioning a dunnage bag where the container is damaged and the upholstery could be worn through.

 The formulas